IBM/ibm-generative-ai-cli/README.md

 ## Key features

-- ⚡️ Performant - processes 1k of short inputs in about 4 minutes
+- ⚡️ Performant - processes 1k of short inputs in under a minute
 - ☀️ Fault-tolerant - retry strategies and overflood protection
 - 🏖️ Worry-free parallel processing - just pass all the data, we take care of the parallel processing
 - 🚦 Handles concurrency limiting - even if you have multiple parallel jobs running
 - ⏩ Requests are always returned in the respective order
-- 📄 Work with files as your input or output
 - ⌨️ Support stdin and stdout interaction

 ![-----------------------------------------------------](./assets/img/rainbow.png)